 The patch test procedure is simple and painless.
 In order to identify specific triggers, your doctor will tape small metal cups that contain various potential chemicals to the skin on the back.
 These chemicals are then left on the skin for 48 hours and must remain dry during this time.
 Patients are advised to take only sponge baths and avoid excessive sweating.
 After 48 hours, the patch test is removed and an initial reading is taken to observe any reactions.
 An additional reading is taken after another 24 to 48 hours.
 Patients can bathe in between these readings but should avoid scrubbing the back.
 Once the final results of the test have been read, normal bathing can be resumed.

 When reading the results, your doctor may classify each spot on a scale from negative (meaning no reaction) to extreme reaction (meaning positive results for substance).
 Strong results may cause blisters or ulcers on the skin, which can be treated once the test is complete.

 Once positive results have been determined, patients can take steps to avoid their triggers and prevent contact dermatitis from occurring.
 Your doctor will provide you with specific information on your individual triggers and how to prevent contact.
 Since we are involved with the American Contact Dermatitis Society, we have access to a database allowing us to provide a comprehensive list of products a patient may use based on their individual test results.

-Since contact dermatitis is an immune system condition, your body may react to the chemical substance in the same area that they originally contact dermatitis occurred, so patients may experience a mild recurrence of their original condition.
-These areas can be treated as need during the test, as only the test area is examined afterwards.
+Since contact dermatitis is an immune system condition, your body may react to the chemical substance in the same area that the original contact dermatitis occurred, so patients may experience a mild recurrence of their original condition.
+These areas can be treated as needed during the test, as only the test area is examined afterwards.
 The most significant potential adverse outcome of patch testing is finding results that do not help to resolve your rash.

 *Results may vary per patient.